- I am a psychologist with a Master’s degree in General Health Psychology from Ramon Llull University, Blanquerna.

 - I have a profound appreciation for nature in all its forms, I find inspiration and peace in the beauty of the natural world.
 Living in a place surrounded by such diverse scenery continually fuels my creativity and gratitude.

 - I have come to describe my expat life as living in a “home with wings.”
 This journey has taken me to various places, allowing me to embrace diverse cultures and experiences.
 I know firsthand how it can feel to be uprooted, a sentiment many of my clients share.
 Yet, I have realized there’s a unique strength in our ability to create a sense of home no matter where we are.
-This adaptability fosters connection and belonging, reminding us that home is more about the relationships we build and the memories we create than about any specific location.

 - Each language I learn teaches me to love in different ways, I express myself better in Spanish or English, but I also understand French, Catalan and Norwegian.